Zywave/booster/src/_areas/design-system/patterns/builder.md

 ---
 layout: documentation
 title: Builder
+subtitle: A Builder is a workflow used to construct, edit and organize to build presentable content, for example, a policy renewal proposal.
 hideToc: false
 ---
-A Builder is a workflow used to construct, edit and organize to build presentable content, for example, a policy renewal proposal.

 ## Usage

 A Builder divides the work of creating content into a sequence of steps, which allows the user to focus their attention on each task individually.